-4.8.2.8.
+8.4.2.8.
 An adjuster mounted directly on the Child Restraint System shall be capable of withstanding repeated operation and shall, before the dynamic test prescribed in paragraph 8.3.6. undergo a test comprising 5,000 ± 5 cycles as specified in paragraph 4.8.2.8.1.

-4.8.2.8.1.
-Adjusters mounted directly on a child restraint
+8.4.2.8.1.
+Conditioning test for adjusters mounted directly on a CRS

 8.4.2.8.1.1.
 Install the largest dummy for which the restraint is intended, as if for the dynamic test.
 Mark a reference line on the webbing where the free end of the webbing enters the adjuster.